 Big Data Transportation Services

-Cloud-based current and historical transportation data with an interactive dashboard for the three-county CRTPO region.
+The City is requesting Proposals for a Cloud-based current and historical transportation data solution with an interactive dashboard for the three-county CRTPO region.
 It should include at minimum origin-destination flow data, trip characteristics and metrics, speed and travel time data, congestion data, and traffic volumes, and it should provide this data by time of day and for personal vehicles, commercial trucks, transit, and non-motorized modes.

 CRTPO: Charlotte Regional Transportation Planning Organization